-Praiadise Hostel began as an idea of two friends that share the same passion for travel about providing a suitable accommodation, travel hints and tips for backpackers and other travelers that intend to visit the beautiful island of Santiago, more specifically in Praia.
+Praiadise Hostel’s story began as an idea of us two friends, João and Pedro.
+We share the passion for traveling and wanted to provide suitable accommodation, hints, and tips for backpackers and other travelers that intend to visit the beautiful island of Santiago and the capital city of Cape Verde, Praia.

-Since day one efforts were made so that the hostel could have a familiar, comfortable and home-like but unique identity that could be appreciated by its guests.
-Whatever may be the scope and duration of your trip, Praiadise Hostel offers you great conditions for social meetings and interaction between guests and staff through its common areas, where you can have your starting point to get to know how life goes by in this part of the world.
-You will find this hostel to have a friendly and relaxing atmosphere, with a helpful staff that will suggest you the best places to visit while in town.
+Whatever maybe the scope and duration of your trip, Praiadise Hostel offers you great conditions for social meetings and interaction between guests and staff through its common areas.
+Our hostel is a perfect starting point to get to know how life goes by in this part of the world.
+Our friendly and helpful staff will suggest you the best places to visit while in town.
+So you can wholly focus on enjoying your stay in Cape Verde.

 We have mixed dorms and double/twin private rooms.
 Bathrooms are shared in a two rooms per bathroom ratio.
 All dorms and rooms have windows and balconies with a view.